Office of the President

 President’s Leadership Academy

-The President’s Leadership Academy (PLA) is coordinated through the Chief Strategy Officer's Office, and is committed to fostering, promoting and supporting holistic professional development to increase Shippensburg University’s capacity to significantly improve its identity, culture, and future success.
+The President’s Leadership Academy (PLA) is committed to fostering, promoting and supporting holistic professional development to increase Shippensburg University’s capacity to significantly improve its identity, culture, and future success.
 In stewardship of the University’s four priorities; 1.
 Student Success, 2.
 How we tell our story, 3.
 Interacting with our Community and 4.
 Quality, our mission, through executive-style professional development of each member, is to build an exemplary leadership-bench that provides insight and recommendations for the developmental, continued and sustainable success of our most valuable resource, the students of Shippensburg University.

 - Convo With Carter